 Case Study of Finland’s Policy Context for Teaching

 This case study is sponsored by the Stanford Center for Opportunity Policy in Education and funded by the National Center on Education and the Economy.
-The case is intended to explore the policy contexts that support quality and equitable teaching in Finland, and is co-authored with Raisa Ahtiainen (University of Helsinki) and Pasi Sahlberg (Harvard Graduate School of Education).
-It will be one of a set of cases that are intended to examine the policies around high quality teaching in ‘high-performing’ countries, and Linda Darling-Hammond is the Principal Investigator.
-As part of this work, I’m also directing a short documentary that will depict a day in the life of a teacher in a practice school (a school developed specifically to support new teachers’ learning to teach).
+The case is intended to explore the policy contexts that support quality and equitable teaching in Finland.
+The case has been published in a book titled Empowered Educators in Finland which was co-authored with Raisa Ahtiainen (University of Helsinki) and Pasi Sahlberg (Harvard Graduate School of Education).
+It is one of a set of cases that examines the policies around high quality teaching in ‘high-performing’ countries, by Linda Darling-Hammond as the lead author and Principal Investigator, titled, Empowered Educators: How high performing systems shape teaching quality around the world.
+As part of this work, I directed a short documentary that depicted a day in the life of a teacher in a practice school (a school developed specifically to support new teachers’ learning to teach).